rlars/railbuilder/README.md

 - Use the trainmarker tool to mark the start of a rail with a right click.
 - Right click at the desired end point (shown if you are close enough) or
 - Right click on the current start marker to stop building.
+- Hold down left mouse button and look up or down to set a slope, left click to reset.

 ### What does it do?
 - This will trigger tunnelmaker to build tunnels / bridges / ground according to your settings.